digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Configure-an-endpoint.md

 - `old-resource` \- the hash of the resource being ended
 - `status` \- the status code for this entry, use `410` for ended _(\!\! are there others which can be used?_)
-- `resource` \- _uncertain, can a resource be re-directed?_
 - `notes` \- to record why this configuration change was made

 ## [pipeline/column](https://github.com/digital-land/specification/blob/main/content/dataset/column.md?plain=1)

+Used to map column headers in an endpoint or resource to specification field names.
+Unlike `transform.csv` which handles spec-level renames globally, `column.csv` is typically used to handle inconsistent or non-standard column naming in specific endpoints.
+Leaving `resource` and `endpoint` blank applies the mapping gloablly.

+> _Example_
-This table is used to add extra mappings from the resource column headers to our specification field names, for example mapping a field named `UID` in a resource to our `reference` field.
+> Mapping a field named `UID` in an endpoint to our `reference` field

 Important fields:

 - `column` \- the column header in the resource being mapped
 - `field` \- the field name in our specification the column header should be mapped to
+- `endpoint` \- (optional) limit the mapping to a specific endpoint

 ## [pipeline/combine](https://github.com/digital-land/specification/blob/main/content/dataset/combine.md?plain=1)

-Used to combine values across multiple rows.
-The grouping is based on the reference field so this only works when there are multiple rows per reference (note this happens after concat so concat can be used to create a reference from multiple fields and control the grouping to some extent)
+Used to merge field values across multiple facts for the same entity.
+This runs later in the pipeline than other configuration (after entity resolution) so operates on facts rather than raw rows.

+For geometry fields, values are merged into a single `Multipolygon` using a spatial union rather than string joining.
+For all other fields, unique values are deduplicated, sorted and joined using the specified separator.

 > _Example_
 > In the `agricultural-land-classification` collection the `geometry` field of the Natural England is grouped by the reference, resulting in individual polygons being grouped into a multipolygon or geometry collection.